eve1o1/Final-project-CS50-Cooking-planner-/README.md

-Cooking planner
-The project is made to assist people with cooking.
-The project allows to input the name of each of your ingridient and the time when it has to be added.
+The project is called “Cooking planner”.
+Its main purpose it to assist people who enjoy cooking with planning their dishes.
+Project allows the user to input their ingredient name and cooking time.
+It alarms when each ingredient it ready and when to add next ingredient, to allow the person to not focus on time, but to focus on the dish itself.